sezavala/BlogSite/README.md

 ## Features
 <h1>Template:</h1>
-A few of the things you can do with GitPoint:
+A few of the things you can do with our blog site:

 * View user activity feed
-* Communicate on your issue and pull request conversations
-* Close or lock issues
-* Apply labels and assignees
-* Review and merge pull requests
-* Create new issues
+* Make custom blog posts
-* Star, watch and fork repositories
+* Update and delete posts
-* Control your unread and participating notifications
+* Supports user authentication and authorization
-* Easily search for any user or repository

 <p align="center">
   <img src = "http://i.imgur.com/IkSnFRL.png" width=700>